pepiillo99/Server-ClientAPI/README.md

 }
 ```

-In a recent update I implemented the possibility of being able to send files, which makes the maximum number of bytes per packet to be edited according to the client/server's needs.
+There is also the possibility of being able to send files, which means that the maximum number of bytes per packet can be edited according to the needs of the client/server.

 In order to receive files we must first accept the file on the client/server adding this code on ClientConnection class: